UKDataServiceOpen/Introduction_to_the_BSA/README.md

 <img src="pics/UKDS_Logos_Col_Grey_300dpi.png" alt="UK Data Service Logo" style="width:256px;"/>

-# Survey Skills Pathway Supplementary Module

 ## Introduction to the British Social Attitudes Survey: R and SPSS Practical Exercises

-This repository contains the Quarto source files for the practical exercises for this module.
+This repository contains the Quarto source files of the practical exercises for the Introduction to Social Attitudes Surveys UKDS Data Skills Module.

 Direct links to the exercises on GitHub Pages: